andrewgull/HeteroR/README.md

 ## How to run the assembly-annotation pipeline (1)

+0. if you want to use Apptainer/Singularity to run the analyises (recommended), ensure that you have [Apptainer installed](https://apptainer.org/docs/admin/main/installation.html).

 1. create a directory for your project (in all following steps, we will assume that you are inside of that directory).

 2. navigate to this directory and download the repository using: `git clone https://github.com/andrewgull/HeteroR`